Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Principles of RSMA

 \subsection{Multi-cell RSMA}

 \labelsubseccounter{IV-D} Next, we increase our scope of RSMA by considering a network comprising multiple cells, each hosting one or multiple users.
 There are two categories of multi-cell networks, namely, ``coordination" and ``cooperation" networks \cite{clerckx2013mimo}.
 The former terminology refers to schemes that do not rely on data sharing while the latter refers to schemes relying on data sharing, as illustrated in Fig. \ref{fig:multiCell}, but both (normally) require CSI sharing among the BSs.
+The benefits of RSMA have been explored for both coordinated multi-cell networks \cite{carleial1978RS, TeHan1981,chenxi2017brunotopology,Tse2008,Tervo2018SPAWC,Jia2020SEEEtradeoff,wonjae2020multicell} and cooperative multi-cell networks \cite{mao2018networkmimo, Alaa2019uavCRAN,Ala2019IEEEAccess,cran2019wcl,alaa2020EECRAN,alaa2020gRS,alaa2020powerMini,alaa2020cranimperfectCSIT,alaa2020IRScran}.
+RSMA has been shown to achieve enhanced SE in both categories of multi-cell networks due to its ability to tackle not only the intra-cell interference but also the inter-cell interference.